-It is recommended that students pay fees or make fees arrangements by August 27th to ensure that the payment or fees arrangement is processed by the deadline of September 10th.
+It is recommended that students pay fees or make fees arrangements by September 1st ensure that the payment or fees arrangement is processed by the deadline of September 16th.
 Instead of being asked to complete a paper form to be submitted in person or by email to SGS, students are now able to complete an online form and submit the \$44.00 late fee electronically using their credit card.